German payroll services

 Germany payroll outsourcing – An option that solves both payroll and compliance needs – working with a company like Bradford Jacobs.
 We can handle both your payroll and compliance for all your employees in Germany.
 We take the stress of administration off your shoulders so you can focus on what you do best.

 In Germany, payroll regulations change frequently, and corporation may risk penalties or sanctions if they do not comply.
 Bradford Jacobs’ payroll services provide what you need – ensuring you stay up to date with the rules.
 We make filings and associated payments for wage tax and social security contributions directly from our payroll system to the relevant authorities.
 Our role includes:

 - Registering with the German Tax Office

-- Registering with the Social Security Organizations (Sozialversicherungen)
+- Registering with the Social Security Organization (Sozialversicherungen)

-- Calculating monthly salary and creating pay slips
+- Calculating employees’ monthly salary and sending them their pay slips

 - Creating payment schedules for wage tax, national insurances, and net wages

 - Ensuring proficient personal income tax returns for you and your employees